telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 ### Prerequisites

-You must meet the following prerequisites to use the **Network Capture** mode.
+You must meet the following prerequisites to use the network capturing mode.

 - Installed the latest version of Fiddler Everywhere.